12 Reasons To Rock A Full Bush

 1. Evolution Gave You Pubes For A Reason

 It's important to know why pubic hair is there the first place.
-Vaginas are made of mucus membrane, a type of skin that is more delicate than that on the rest of your body.
+Vaginas are made of mucous membrane, a type of skin that is more delicate than that on the rest of your body.
 Your pubes are there to cushion and protect your vagina from everything the world throws at it — dicks, other vaginas, sex toys, bacteria, viruses, you name it.
 Pubic hair helps ensure that your vaginal folds don’t stick together, which can result in rash and infection.
 It also protects your vagina from friction during sexual activity.
 As if that all weren't enough, the hair also acts as a natural barrier, preventing potentially harmful bacteria from entering your pussy.

 As Bustle's sexual health columnist Emma Kaywin put it, "The hair covering your vaginal region is there to cushion these tender parts from the rough and tumble of the outside world.
 Think of it as a homegrown moat working to protect your special castle."